School meals debate: Poorer pupils 'do less well at GCSE'

 He noted that in Finland, which was held up as a country with a very successful education system, all pupils were entitled to free school meals.

-Speaking ahead of the debate, a senior teacher in Belfast said the minister's plans to extend free school meal provision will bring enormous benefits to pupils from low-income families.'Reach out'
+Speaking ahead of the debate, a senior teacher in Belfast said the minister's plans to extend free school meal provision will bring enormous benefits to pupils from low-income families.

 Fiona Kane, the acting principal of De La Salle College in Belfast, welcomed Mr O'Dowd's move to extend pupils' eligibility criteria from next September.